 The painting depicts the Grand Canal seen from Ca’Foscari during a regatta.
 The artist conceives the space in depth from the tribune near the Balbi Palace to the Rialto Bridge on the limit of the horizon.
 The macchina can be made out on the left, a floating pavilion where the winners received their prizes.
 The rich decoration of the fabrics on the balconies and the boats decorated with branches, standards and marine divinities, suggest joy and movement in the Rococo style.

-Robert Dundas Haldane-Duncan, 1st Earl of Camperdown; Adam Haldane-Duncan, 2nd Earl of Camperdown, 1859-1867; Lady Julia Duncan, Baroness Abercromby; 1867–1915; Georgina Wilhelmina Mercer-Henderson, Countess of Buckinghamshire.
-Acquired by Calouste Gulbenkian from Christie’s, London, on 8th March 1919.
+Robert Dundas Haldane-Duncan, 1st Earl of Camperdown; Adam Haldane-Duncan, 2nd Earl of Camperdown, 1859–67; Lady Julia Duncan, Baroness Abercromby, 1867–1915; Georgina Wilhelmina Mercer-Henderson, Countess of Buckinghamshire.
+Acquired by Calouste Gulbenkian from Christie’s, London, 8 March 1919.

-Rodolfo Palluchini – Colecção Calouste Gulbenkian.
+Rodolfo Palluchini, Colecção Calouste Gulbenkian.
 Francesco Guardi.
-Lisboa: Fundação Calouste Gulbenkian, 1965, no. 4, pl.
+Lisbon: Calouste Gulbenkian Foundation, 1965, no. 4.

-Michelangelo Muraro – Os Guardi da Colecção C. Gulbenkian / / The Guardi Paintings of the C. Gulbenkian Collection.
-Lisbon: Calouste Gulbenkian Foundation, 1993, no. 9, pl., p.
-36-39.
+Michelangelo Muraro, Os Guardi da Colecção C. Gulbenkian / The Guardi Paintings of the C. Gulbenkian Collection.
+Lisbon: Calouste Gulbenkian Foundation, 1993, pp. 36–9, no. 9.

 Luísa Sampaio, Painting in the Calouste Gulbenkian Museum.
 Lisbon/Milan: Calouste Gulbenkian Museum/Skira, 2009, pp. 138–9, cat.
 59.